Nayyab-tech/SIMULATION-OF-DOS-AND-DDOS-ATTACK-/README.md

 Action Taken: Action taken against attacker 192.168.1.10 ...
 --------------------------------------------------

-📁 Log Files

-Automatically saved to the Desktop

-Example filename:

-MITIGATOR_LOG_20251230_143211.txt

-🧠 Learning Outcomes
+8. Learning Outcomes

-This project strengthens understanding of:
+This project helps in understanding:

-Network attacks and their impact
+Network attack behavior

 Client-server communication

 Socket programming

-Multithreading
+Multithreading concepts

 GUI development

-Logging & reporting systems
+Logging and monitoring systems

-Cybersecurity simulation and defense mechanisms
+Cybersecurity defense mechanisms

+9. Future Enhancements

+🔐 Authentication system

+🔒 Encrypted communication

+📊 Real-time traffic analysis

+🧠 AI-based detection system

+🌐 Web-based monitoring dashboard

+10. Conclusion

+This project demonstrates how network attacks can be simulated and how an effective mitigation system can detect, log, and respond to them.
+It serves as a complete academic cybersecurity project integrating networking, security, and software development.

 ⚠️ Disclaimer

-This software is created only for academic and learning purposes.
+This project is strictly for academic and educational purposes.
-It must not be used on real networks or systems without proper authorization.
+It must not be used on real networks without proper authorization.

 👨‍💻 Author